pardeep-singh/MIT6.S191-intro-to-dl/README.md

 ## MIT 6.S191 Introduction to Deep Learning

-This repository contains the lab work for the [MIT 6.S191 Introduction to Deep Learning 2021](http://introtodeeplearning.com/).
+This repository contains the course work for the [MIT 6.S191 Introduction to Deep Learning 2021](http://introtodeeplearning.com/).

 ## Table of Contents